 Skip advert

 Advertisement - Article continues below

-The changes include asking those working for the DVSA who are qualified examiners to step in and help oversee tests, hiring more permanent examiners, reintroducing overtime incentives and finally, accelerating the current consultation into the abuse of driving test booking systems; scammers have been using bots to book up tests and reselling them for as much as £200 – something that, while not illegal, is certainly exploitative and is one of the key issues the government is looking into.
+The changes include asking non-practicing qualified examiners working for the DVSA to step in and oversee tests, hiring more examiners, reintroducing overtime and accelerating the consultation into the abuse of driving test booking systems.
+Scammers have been using bots to book tests, reselling them for as much as £200, which is one of the key issues the government is looking into.

+Skip advert